pefreeman/36-290/PROJECT_DATASETS/GALAXY_PROPERTIES/README.md

 Photometric data is essentially extremely low-resolution spectroscopic data.
 Instead of data spread over thousands of narrow wavelength bins, we have data in five wide wavelength bins.
 The bins are denoted u, g, r, i, and z, with the first four mapping roughly to "ultraviolet," "green," "red," and "infrared."
 In contrast with spectroscopic data, photometric data is relatively "cheap and easy" to collect.
 Thus for every galaxy that has been observed spectroscopically, there are roughly 100 that have only been observed photometrically.

 So, back to the project goal.
-The datasets in this directory contain predictor data frames that contain 15 measurements for each of 219,812 galaxies:
+The datasets in this directory contain predictor data frames that have 15 measurements for each of 219,812 galaxies:

 | variable name | description |
 | ------------- | ----------- |